Skyscanner/backpack-android/docs/view/ButtonLink/README.md

 The `ButtonLink` component can be used in both XML and Kotlin/Java

-Example of a primary button in XML
+Example of a button link in XML

 ```xml
 <net.skyscanner.backpack.button.BpkButtonLink